DAS-OATs/astrocook/docs/setup.md

 If this doesn't work, look for the package in the [Anaconda Cloud](https://anaconda.org/).

-## Install the package
+## Install the software

-1. Clone the GitHub repository on your local machine:
+You can download the latest release of Astrocook (**v1.0.0-rc.1**) from [this page](https://github.com/DAS-OATs/astrocook/releases/tag/v1.0.0-rc.1).
+Alternatively, you can clone the GitHub repository on your local machine and checkout the specific tag:
 ```
 $ cd /your/path/
 $ git clone https://github.com/DAS-OATs/astrocook
+$ git checkout tag/v1.0.0-rc.1
 ```

-2. Fetch the last commit of the `develop` branch
+Some additional features may be available in the `develop` branch before they are included in an official release.
+To fetch the last commit of the `develop` branch:
 ```
 $ cd /your/path/astrocook/
 $ git fetch origin develop
 $ git checkout develop
 ```

-❗️ **The current documentation applies to v1.0.0, which has not been released yet.
-You are suggested to work on the `develop` branch until it gets merged on the `master` branch.**
+## Troubleshooting

+Occasionally, Astrocook may behave erratically.
+If this happens, you are strongly encouraged to [report the bug](mailto:guido.cupani@inaf.it).

+❗️ **If Astrocook stops responding, you can kill the GUI with `ctrl+C`.
+Since this will destroy all sessions, you are suggested to frequently save your analysis.**